tsalvo/varvara-fpga/README.md

 # uxn-fpga
-implementation of Varvara / UXN in FPGA
+Very early work in progress implementation of Varvara / UXN in FPGA using PipelineC.
+Currently hard-coded to run a mandelbrot set drawing ROM.
+Intended for importing into openfpga-uxn core for Analogue Pocket.

 simulation:
 ghdl -i --std=08 --work=work [sequence of vhd files] # import